 ‘Somewhere to Live: Rising to the global urban land and housing challenge’ was launched on 30th May 2022 at an event kindly hosted by the Development Planning Unit, University College London, organised by Professor Colin Marx and Alexander MacFarlane.
-The sound recording can be accessed by clicking here.
+The sound recording can be accessed by clicking here and for the video record please click here.

 Why is it that despite decades of economic growth, it is becoming harder to find somewhere to live that is decent and affordable?
 ‘Somewhere to Live: Rising to the global urban land and housing challenge’ explains the causes of the problem – and what needs to be done to resolve it.
 It is written in a […]